 From there, you can go in and make any necessary corrections and then import all your journal transactions.
 Your historical data is now ready to be used in HIA’s platform to its full potential.

-While we understand that migrating your systems is a daunting task, our platform makes it a more straightforward and manageable process.
+While we understand that migrating your accounting systems can be a daunting task, our platform and new GL Legacy Import tool makes it a more straightforward and manageable process.

-So if you’re ready to make the switch towards better financial understanding and improved decision-making for your hotel operations, reach out and schedule a demo.
+So if you’re ready to make the switch towards better financial visibility and improved decision-making for your hotel operations, reach out and schedule a demo.